 The American Society of Anesthesiologists found that respiratory issues related to anesthesia were responsible for 45% of all brain damage and deaths in patients.

 When a patient undergoes surgery, they put their trust in the hands of their surgeon and anesthesiologist.
 They trust that these medical professionals will perform their jobs carefully and without malice.
 Yet there are times when an anesthesiologist or medical professional cuts vital safety protocols, which directly results in harm to the patient.
 When anesthesia is involved, the result can be fatal.

 If you or someone you love has been injured because of an anesthesia error, it is important to know that you have legal options.
 In Florida, doctors and anesthesiologists owe a duty of care to their patients.
 When a doctor or anesthesiologist breaches this duty of care, they can be found guilty of medical malpractice.

 Yet medical malpractice is often difficult to prove.
 As such, you need an experienced Miami medical malpractice attorney on your side from the very start.
 Your attorney will need to conduct a thorough investigation of your incident to determine if medical malpractice was the cause of your anesthesia error and subsequent injury.
 This often includes combing through your medical records and interviewing eyewitnesses that were present during the surgical procedure.

 If you believe that your injury or a loved one’s death was caused by an anesthesia error, you need an experienced Miami medical malpractice attorney on your side.
-At the Law Offices of Victor Dante, our Miami medical malpractice attorneys can review your case and help you choose the legal path that is best for you.
+At the Dante Law Firm, P.A., our Miami medical malpractice attorneys can review your case and help you choose the legal path that is best for you.